People icekiting and ice fishing on frozen Rice Lake under a pink-coloured dusk sky.

 Ice paddling

-While a great spot for sea kayaking in the summertime, few paddlers brave the ice waters of Lake Superior in the late winter.
+While a top destination for Ontario sea kayaking in the summertime, few paddlers brave the ice waters of Lake Superior in the late winter.

 Winter paddling is dangerous without proper equipment and preparation.
 However, with the assistance of skilled guides, even newer paddlers can marvel at the wonders created by this massive lake.